swiftlang/swift-evolution/proposals/0406-async-stream-backpressure.md

 imagine writing a few more elements to the stream before finishing it.
 Right now the stream immediately returns `nil` or throws a `CancellationError` when it notices cancellation.
-This proposal decided to not provide this customization because it opens up the possiblity that asynchronous streams are not terminating when implemented incorrectly.
+This proposal decided to not provide this customization because it opens up the possibility that asynchronous streams are not terminating when implemented incorrectly.
 Additionally, asynchronous sequences are not the only place where task cancellation leads to an immediate error being thrown i.e.
 `Task.sleep()` does the same.
 Hence, the value of the asynchronous not